Shhh…quiet. Do you hear that sound?

 It’s the silent screaming of countless overcooked stalks of broccoli as people boil all the cancer-fighting goodness right out of them.

-Last November I told you about a study that concluded that bacteria found in your lower gut have the ability to spur the release of a cancer-fighting compound in broccoli called sulforaphane.
+I told you before about a study that concluded that bacteria found in your lower gut have the ability to spur the release of a cancer-fighting compound in broccoli called sulforaphane.

-But, as I’ve explained before, the combination of overcooking the delicious cruciferous veggie plus the processed-food loaded Western diet unfortunately destroys much of the cancer-conquering potential of this powerhouse.
+But, as I’ve explained then, overcooking the delicious cruciferous veggie combined with the processed-food loaded Western diet unfortunately destroys much of the cancer-conquering potential of this powerhouse.

 The U of I team showed that when spicy broccoli sprouts were eaten with broccoli powder the bioactive compounds in the volunteer’s blood were measurable within just 30 minutes.
 And when they peaked three hours later they were significantly higher than when either of the foods was eaten alone.